 “Price for a new HPFP only is from 700 € to 1800 €”

 This CP4 high pressure fuel pump is simply not made very well and most importantly, it was designed to work with European diesel fuel which has more sulfur in it.
 The fuel used in the US and in most parts of Eastern EU has lower sulfur level which causes the problems.
 So this low sulfur fuel can’t lubricate this fuel pump very well, which will lead to premature failure.
-This failure is pretty rare in Western Europe and it’s not like extremely common in the US or Eastern Europe, but there are already numerous cases of failures from these two places.
+This failure is pretty rare in Western Europe and it’s not like very, extremely common in the US or Eastern Europe either, but there are already numerous cases of failures from these two places.